baptisteArno/typebot.io/README.md

 ## Getting started with Typebot

 The easiest way to get started with Typebot is with [the official managed service in the Cloud](https://app.typebot.io).

-It takes 1 minute to try out the builder for free.
 You'll have high availability, backups, security, and maintenance all managed for you by me, Baptiste, Typebot's founder.

-That's also the best way to support my work, open-source software, and you'll get great service!
+The cloud version can save a substantial amount of developer time and resources.
+For most sites this ends up being the best value option and the revenue goes to funding the maintenance and further development of Typebot.
+So you’ll be supporting open source software and getting a great service!

 ## Self-hosting